 Ham Bone Split Pea Soup

-If you love homemade split pea soup, this green pea soup recipe will be your new favorite.
-Ham Bone Split Pea Soup uses a handful of fresh vegetables and a leftover ham bone for a whole pot of easy split pea soup that’s ready in just over an hour.
+If you love homemade split pea soup, this ham bone split pea soup is the best.
+It uses a bag of dried split peas, a handful of fresh vegetables and a leftover ham bone for a whole pot of easy split pea soup that’s ready in just over an hour.
+Skip the broth or stock, making split pea soup with ham bone gives it just the right flavor.

-I had misgivings about putting this green pea soup recipe on the blog.
+Initially, I had misgivings about putting this recipe on the blog.
 Not because of any flavor issues — but let’s face it — homemade split pea soup — that particular shade of green — doesn’t inspire you to devour bowl after bowl.
-No, really it’s the aroma that gets you and keeps you coming back.
-And of course, the taste!
-This is the way my Mom makes it.

 Newsletter Signup